Reasons And Solutions for Excel Object Required Error in VBA

 Read More: How to Fix Compile Error in Hidden Module in Excel

-When we do not declare variables properly we might get this type of error.
-Now we are going to solve this error by not declaring variables properly.
+We are going to show this error by not declaring variables properly.

 Error code for Not Declaring Variable Properly